-GrainCorp's Constitution has certain requirements concerning Board size, meetings, and election, powers and duties of Directors.
-Collectively the Board aims to achieve a broad range and balance of skills, experience and expertise to effectively oversee GrainCorp's operations.
+GrainCorp's Constitution contains provisions concerning Board size, meetings, and the election, powers and duties of Directors.
+Collectively the Board aims to achieve a broad range and balance of skills, experience and expertise to oversee GrainCorp's operations.
 The Company's Constitution stipulates a minimum of four and a maximum of ten Directors.

-At the beginning of the financial year, the Board comprised eight Non-executive Directors and one Executive Director, being the Managing Director & CEO.
-At the AGM on 18 December 2015, Mr Don Taylor and Mr Donald McGauchie were re-elected as Non-executive Directors, and Mr Peter Richards was elected as a Non-executive Director following his appointment to fill a casual vacancy.
-Mr David Trebeck retired from his position as a Non-executive Director.
+At the beginning of the financial year, the Board comprised eight Non-executive Directors and one Executive Director, being the CEO.
+At the AGM on 20 February 2019, Messrs.
+McGauchie and Richards were re-elected as Non-executive Directors.
+Mr Palmquist was CEO and Managing Director at the commencement of financial year 2019.
+He resigned as Managing Director with effect from 26 April 2019.
+He continued to serve as CEO post that date.

-The Chairman of the Board remains an independent Non-executive Director.
-The skills, experience and responsibilities of each Director are on pages 8 to 9 of the 2016 Annual Report.
+The Chairman of the Board is an independent Non-executive Director.
+The skills, experience and responsibilities of each Director are on pages 14 to 16 of the 2019 Annual Report.